jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	(lukeghg) prompt% lulucf-table-612.py -s 1990 -e 2019 -o LULUTable_6.1-2.xlsx -d crf/ \
 	                  -b /data/projects/khk/ghg/2019/NIR/Table_6.1-2.csv

 Inventory start year is 1990 and 2019 is the current inventory year.
-The '-b' option denotes the biomass file.
+The `-b` option denotes the biomass file.
 The output file is LULUTable_6.1-2.xlsx.

 **NB:** `lulucf-table-612.py`  will fetch biomasses (the first two rows in the Table 6.1-2)